 Here are three of the most common financial mistakes homeowners make:

-2. Not getting pre-approved for a mortgage
+2. Getting pre-approved for a mortgage

 If you’re planning on purchasing a home soon, it’s important to get pre-approved for a mortgage so you can get an idea of your budget and how much money you can realistically afford to spend on a house.
+This step is crucial so as to avoid financial difficulties in the future with regard to your home.

-3. Not being realistic about their budget
+3. Being realistic about their budget

 The Cost of Homeownership